gympass/yoga/CONTRIBUTING.md

 $ yarn new NewComponent --native
 ```

-- **New Theming:** Every component has its own `theme` file.
+- **New Theme:** Every component has its own `theme` file.
 You can find it in its own folder.
 When building a new component, make sure to add values like paddings, colors, margins, to the component theme file.

 To create custom themes, Yoga exposes a `createTheme` function in order to generate new themes, you can refer to [Theme Generator](https://gympass.github.io/yoga/components/theming/themeGenerator) in order to see how to create custom themes.